-- Freeze for no more than a month (that's just a good rule of thumb for any frozen cake)
+- Freeze for no more than a month (that's just a good rule of thumb for any frozen cake).

-- Allow the cake to first thaw in the frig - at least 8 hours.
+- With the plastic wrap still on the cake, allow the cake to first thaw in the refrigerator for at least 8 hours.

-- If it gets sticky or has any condensation on the actual cake, allow it to air-dry or place it in front of a fan - do not touch it, wipe it or handle it!
+- If it gets sticky or has any condensation on the actual cake, allow it to air-dry or place it in front of a fan.
+Do not touch it, wipe it or handle it!

 It's YOUR turn!
 Do you freeze cakes?
 Do you have any tips or tricks... tell us how you do it in the comments!
-Also leave a comment if you have other questions!
+Also, leave a comment if you have other questions!